mli/gluon-crash-course/predict.md

         prob[0,i].asscalar(), text_labels[i]))
 ```

-As can be seen, the model is fairly confident the image contains a goden retriever.
+As can be seen, the model is fairly confident the image contains a golden retriever.